 But with ground meat so readily available, why should you grind your own?

-Well, in this article, we’re going to look at some of the benefits of home-ground meat, and some of the different types of grinders you can choose from.
+Well, in this article, we’re going to look at the benefits of home-ground meat, and some of the different types of grinders you can choose from.

 At a Glance: The Best Meat Grinders for Sale Today

 - Best Overall: LEM Products W781A Stainless Steel Big Bite Electric #22-Meat Grinder (1-HP)

 “Superior build quality, powerful, easy-to-use and efficient being able to grind up to 13 lbs of meat per minute.
 There’s a lot to like about our top pick.”

 “Powerful, 3-speed grinder with many accessories and features that make grinding efficient and easy.”

 - Best Manual: LEM Products #10 Stainless Steel Clamp-on Hand Grinder

 “Built to last from stainless steel, easy to take apart for cleaning, and with a solid wide clamp.
 An excellent space-saving, manual choice for occasional users.”